 - Do you own your keys on Coinbase?
 It very much depends on the Coinbase product you're using.
 As Coinbase (and Coinbase Pro) are centralised exchanges, in this instance, Coinbase would be the custodian of your keys.
 Meanwhile, Coinbase Wallet is a self-custody wallet, and you manage your private keys and funds.
 There are pros and cons to all products.
 With centralised exchanges, you get the benefit of the additional security provided by Coinbase and increase the chance of a refund in case of a hack.
 However, the phrase "not your keys, not your crypto" holds true.
-In the unlikely event Coinbase ever froze withdrawals for all accounts, you would not be able to access your crypto.
+In the unlikely event, Coinbase ever froze withdrawals for all accounts, you would not be able to access your crypto.

 - Can Coinbase freeze accounts?
 Yes.
 Coinbase may block or freeze customer funds held on Coinbase or Coinbase Pro.
 This would only happen when required by law, or if Coinbase needed to freeze all accounts due to unprecedented events.

 - How many cryptocurrencies are on Coinbase?
-More than 200 - with everything from popular cryptocurrencies like BTC, ETH and USDT to meme coins like SHIB, gaming currencies like MANA and utility tokens like UNI.
+More than 200 - with everything from popular cryptocurrencies like BTC, ETH, and USDT to meme coins like SHIB, gaming currencies like MANA, and utility tokens like UNI.

 - Does Coinbase have a mobile app?
 Want to trade on the go?
-No problem - Coinbase has a mobile app for Coinbase exchange, Coinbase Pro and Coinbase Wallet.
+No problem - Coinbase has a mobile app for Coinbase exchange, Coinbase Pro, and Coinbase Wallet.

 - What fees will I pay on Coinbase?
-It's free to create your Coinbase account, but you'll pay transaction fees (taker and maker fees) when you trade on Coinbase, as potentially deposit and withdrawal fees if you're not using ACH.
+It's free to create your Coinbase account, but you'll pay transaction fees (taker and maker fees) when you trade on Coinbase, as potential deposit and withdrawal fees if you're not using ACH.

 - Does Coinbase have KYC?
 Yes.
 Coinbase has KYC - if you don't complete identity verification on Coinbase, your account will be restricted.
-You'll need to fill out various personal information and provide a photo ID document - like a driver's licence or passport.
+You'll need to fill out various personal information and provide a photo ID document - like a driver's license or passport.

 Kraken has gained popularity since launching in 2011, thanks to its transparent team.
 The CEO has often echoed the popular phrase, “Not your keys, not your crypto,” and actively encourages self-custody.
-This has helped the platform grow to more than 6 million users that are trading over 200 different coins and making it one of the top crypto exchanges.
+This has helped the platform grow to more than 6 million users who are trading over 200 different coins and making it one of the top crypto exchanges.